xurei/Canvas-Mask/README.md

 By default the function will return Canvas pixel data which you can then use to draw on to a Canvas.
 For example:

 output.putImageData(
-	applyCanvasMask(<BASE IMAGE>, <MASK IMAGE>, width, height), 0, 0, 0, 0, width, height
+	applyCanvasMask(BASE IMAGE, MASK IMAGE, x,y, width, height), 0, 0, 0, 0, width, height
 );

+The x and y arguments are the translation of the mask on the image.

-Alternatively, you can specify a 5th parameter to have the function return the masked image as a Base64 encoded data URL.
+Alternatively, you can specify a 7th parameter to have the function return the masked image as a Base64 encoded data URL.
 This is useful for applying to background images.
 For example:

 $('body').css({
-	'background-image': 'url(' + applyCanvasMask(<BASE IMAGE>, <MASK IMAGE>, width, height, true) + ')'
+	'background-image': 'url(' + applyCanvasMask(BASE IMAGE, MASK IMAGE, x,y, width, height, true) + ')'
 });